 ZALIPIE | 74KM FROM KRAKOW

 The beautiful Zalipie is a perfect day trip destination from Krakow and best to approach it by car.
 The place is also called ‘the painted village of Poland’ and attracts visitors from abroad as well.

 At the beginning of the 20th century, a local artist started to paint floral patterns on her house.
 This building is nowadays the museum.
 Following her lead, other villagers decorated their houses, fences, and other surfaces with colourful plant motives too, and they even held a yearly festival to paint their homes.

 Although there are several newer and not painted buildings in the village, the older houses and stables are full of stunning paintings, and it’s definitely worth visiting.

 Dunajec River Gorge forms a border river between Southern Poland and Slovakia and runs through the Pieniny Mountains making the drive an attractive part of the trip.
 The best time to visit Dunajec Gorge is from June to September although it is open throughout the year.

-One of the best ways to enjoy in Dunajec River Gorge is to go sunbathing on 15km (2-3 hours) ride on a traditional Polish wooden raft with scenic views of the dense forest and mountain tops.
+One of the best ways to enjoy Dunajec River Gorge is to go sunbathing on 15km (2-3 hours) ride on a traditional Polish wooden raft with scenic views of the dense forest and mountain tops.

-Rafting, kayaking, canoeing and hiking can also be done by thrill-seeking tourists.
+Rafting, kayaking, canoeing, and hiking can also be done by thrill-seeking tourists.
 Kayaking downstream the river is suitable for novice adventurers.
 Takes between 2 to 3 hours and is available from April to October.

 Visitors can also go walking and cycling along the riverside.
 I suggest booking your tour operator online to enjoy a smooth journey and skip the ticket line.
 Kroscienko and Dunaicem are two nearby towns for accommodation should you wish to stay on longer.